hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove volumes by specifying their names or ID.
 You may specify more than one volume name or ID on a command line.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 Delete the volumes 'tome' and 'treatise':